ozencb/tilde-enhanced/README.md

 Most of the features are carried over from the original source.
 Few of the added features are:

-- Added a "Quick Launch" functionality, which launches all the sites with `quickLaunch` property set to true upon hitting `!` key.
+- Added a "Quick Launch" functionality, which launches all the sites with `quickLaunch` property set to `true` upon hitting `!` key.
-- Clicking on the clock brings up pre-defined sites.
-- Available sites show their icons instead of their corresponding keys.
+- Color theme can now be inverted easily by either editing config or using `invert!` command.
-- Added the option to invert colour theme.
-You can either edit config or use `invert!` command.
+- Added an option to show launch keys instead of icons again.
+Either edit config or type `keys!`.
-- Other small changes on grids.

 ## Usage